philipxray/credit_risk/README4.md

 ****
 > 1. Which Customers Exhibit Higher Default Risk?
 ****
-Customers were first segmented based on whether they experienced any delinquency during the observation window.
+Customers were segmented based on whether they experienced any delinquency during the six-month observation period.
 Accounts with any history of delinquency exhibit a significantly higher default rate compared to accounts with no delinquency.

 <img width="691" height="118" alt="image" src="https://github.com/user-attachments/assets/f63bf330-e87b-43e5-9f06-67295a14124e" />

-Customers with any history of delinquency show significantly higher default rates compared to those with no delinquency history.

 Further analysis of: